Prayer is simply communicating with God.

 We can do it anywhere, any time.
 But there is something special about coming together to pray.
 When we set aside time to listen to God, to bring him our concerns and worries, our feelings and our hopes, we can receive his forgiveness, reassurance and strength, and the results can be amazing.

-But we can pray at home - or wherever we are
+The pandemic means we have suspended prayer meetings and gatherings, but we can pray at home - or wherever we happen to be.

-You can find lots of resources for prayer online:
+You can find lots of other resources for prayer online, too:

 St Nick's sermons and reflections are posted here.